The Curse of Frankenstein, Hammer’s seminal classic, will be released on Blu-ray in the USA on December 15th 2020 via Warner Archive.

 ‘No-one who saw it lived to describe it!’

-The Curse of Frankenstein is a 1957 British science fiction horror feature film directed by Terence Fisher from a screenplay by Jimmy Sangster, loosely based on the novel Frankenstein (1818) by Mary Shelley.
+The Curse of Frankenstein is a 1957 British science fiction horror film directed by Terence Fisher from a screenplay by Jimmy Sangster, loosely based on the novel Frankenstein (1818) by Mary Shelley.
 The movie stars Peter Cushing, Hazel Court, Robert Urquhart and Christopher Lee as the creature.

 Max Rosenberg who later founded Amicus Productions with Milton Subotsky originally approached Michael Carreras at Hammer Films with a deal to produce “Curse of Frankenstein” from a script by Subotsky.
 Later, both men were cut out of their profit participation making only a $5,000 fee for bringing the production to Hammer.